Moggel12/MQ-Solver/README.md

 While the Makefile defaults to using 32-bit integers for bit-sliced polynomials and for representing the variables, this can be changed by calling make with `REGSIZE=<Upper limit of bits>`, with these upper limits being one of {8, 16, 32, 64, 128, 256}.
 Specifying 128 or 256 bits implies that AVX or AVX2 instructions, respectively, are available on the CPU.

+## Docker

+The repository also contains a Dockerfile with an Ubuntu image and all the necessary packages installed to compile and run this project.
+Simply build an image from this Dockerfile and share the repository with the container!

 ## Executing the code
 Both the C code and the Sage code can be run using the `run.py` script.
 This script handles running benchmarks, tests, and generating polynomial systems (for testing purposes).
 The script is also a front-end to the solver.
 If the *shared library* (`bin/mq.so`) has been compiled, the script can run a `-O3` optimized solver, essentially acting as a front-end to the shared library.